BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     let name: &IndicatorName = values.name();

-    // get the time in the UTC time zone let time: DateTime<Utc> = values.time_utc();
+    // get_requests the time in the UTC time zone let time: DateTime<Utc> = values.time_utc();

-    // get the time in the local time zone let local_time: dateTime<Tz> = values.time_local(time_zone: &Tz);
+    // get_requests the time in the local time zone let local_time: dateTime<Tz> = values.time_local(time_zone: &Tz);

-    /// get the value of a plot by name let plot: IndicatorPlot = values.get_plot(plot_name: &PlotName);
+    /// get_requests the value of a plot by name let plot: IndicatorPlot = values.get_plot(plot_name: &PlotName);

-    /// get all the plots`
+    /// get_requests all the plots`
     let plots : BTreeMap<PlotName, IndicatorPlot> = values.plots();

     ///or we can just access the plots directly